 - There are more restrictions to using Amazon’s services.

-- The most significant business opportunity for Amazon users is having a shop on the branded marketplace.
+- Amazon users’ most significant business opportunity is having a shop on the branded marketplace.

-A big bonus for Shopify users: There are no development costs, and no web development experience is needed to set up your shop.
+A big bonus for Shopify users: No development costs and no web development experience are needed to set up your shop.
 And most Shopify stores can be built in just 40 minutes.

 Why Do Big Brands Choose Shopify?

 Celebrity entrepreneurs and large companies choose Shopify over other platforms because it offers a variety of easy-to-use, scalable website options.
 Shopify plans are geared towards different businesses—with specialized packages, like Shopify Plus, designed specifically to meet the needs of huge companies with high-sale volumes.

 With the Shopify Plus plan, big companies can easily handle the tremendous scope of customers they see every day.
 Shopify’s big-business tools—like modified checkouts, premium theme options, and an advanced suite of premium features—provide individualized support to bigger companies, too.
 This frees them up to focus less on the day-to-day management of their online sales, and more on big-picture strategies.

 Another benefit for big companies: There’s an opportunity to fill in any gaps in Shopify’s services through third-party coverage.
 Shopify partners with a host of other service providers to ensure large clients have 360-coverage of their business needs.
 For example, companies with established brands can use Shopify’s tools and third-party plugins to enhance their traffic and sell more products across their social media platforms.